MohGanji/HadoopInstallScript/README.md

 9- run this command: $source ~/.bashrc
 ...

+## TO DO
-### there is a problem now, namenode does not start datanodes.
+- [ ] there is a problem now, namenode does not start datanodes.